dfinity/motoko/doc/md/writing-motoko/control-flow.md

 ## `while` loops with precondition

-Sometimes an entry condition is needed to guard the first execution of a loop.
-For this kind of repetition the `while <cond> <body>` is available:
+Sometimes an entry condition is needed to guard each iteration of a loop.
+For this kind of repetition use the `while <cond> <body>` form of loop:

 ``` motoko no-repl
 while (earned < need) { earned += earn() };